JavisPeng/FaceRecognitionWithMask/README.md

 ```bash
 uvicorn main:app --reload --host 0.0.0.0
 ```
-you can upload a picture from http://127.0.0.1:8000/docs,and retrive the face recognition information [name,box,mask or not]
+you can upload a picture from http://127.0.0.1:8000/docs, and retrive the face recognition information [name,box,mask or not]
 ![fastapi](https://img-blog.csdnimg.cn/20200813221935981.jpg#pic_center)

 # blogs